opengisch/talks/qfield/README.md

 ### Seamlessly syncronize on the device...

 When they finished, they give back the data.
-Means a simple click to **push to the Cloud** or they give the datapackage back to the teamleader, who synchronizes the data easily with QFieldSync.
+Means a simple click to **push to the Cloud** or they **give the datapackage back to the teamleader**, who synchronizes the data easily with QFieldSync.

+(5.5 Min)

 ## What is in QGIS

 ### Powerfull forms

 #### video form_widgets
-- Widgets like Value Map, Range Slider
+- Widgets like Value Map, Range Slider like you know it in QGIS
+- Constraints for a fist valdation of your data
+- On numeric values you recveive the numeric keyboard
-- Soft and Hard constraints - evt. mention remember attributes function
+- *mention remember attributes function*

 #### video conditional_visibility
 - Coonditional visibility